arlonproj/arlon/docs/design.md

 types mirrors ArgoCD's supported set of manifest-producing tools.
 Each bundle is defined using a Kubernetes ConfigMap resource in the arlo namespace.
 Additionally, a bundle can embed the data itself ("static bundle"), or contain a reference to the data ("dynamic bundle").
-A reference can be a URL, github location, or Helm repo location.
+A reference can be a URL, GitHub location, or Helm repo location.
 The current list of supported bundle types is:

 * manifest_inline: a single manifest yaml file embedded in the resource